cmsc330-umd/spring23/projects/project3/README.md

 ### Submitting

-You will submit this project to Gradescope using `gradescope-submit`.
+You will submit this project to Gradescope using `gradescope-submit` or `submit`.
 Alternatively, you can manually submit the project on [Gradescope](https://www.gradescope.com) by clicking on the "Project 3" assignment and **ONLY** submit your `nfa.ml` file and `regexp.ml`.
 You must submit both of these files every time, and any other files will be ignored.

+Instructions to use the new optional submit process can be found [here](./GRADESCOPE_SUBMIT.md)

 ### Academic Integrity